 To contrast the apparent downhill ride of a love story that was built on a blunt lie, Marianne is still shown in a good light.
 She ends up taking her life to save Max from coming under the cross-hair of a traitor.

 The movie ends with a letter she had written for her daughter predicting her imminent downfall.
-For the first time we hear her real name, that’s when the curtain closes.
+We hear her accept her husband’s name, in the end, calling herself “Marianne Vatan”, that’s when the curtain closes.

 Moments to Reflect